-When finished, click the Apply Changes button.
+When finished with WAN settings, click the Apply Changes button.
 If the Path Configuration window is closed without clicking the Apply Changes button, any unapplied changes will be lost.

-Changes to the WAN and WAN Access conditions can be made from the CLI, but the path name and directionality can only be set from the GUI.
+Changes to the WAN and WAN Access conditions can also be made from the RESTful API.

-5.5 Adding and Deleting Paths
+5.4 Adding and Deleting Paths

-To add a new path, click the Add Path button on the main page.
+To add a new path, click the "+" button on the main page in the left margin Path area.

-To delete an unneeded path, click the path to enter the Path Configuration window and use the delete button on the top button bar to remove.
-Paths cannot be deleted while they are being used in any classifier rule.
+To delete an unneeded path, click the path in the left margin or the arrow in the topology view.

-6 PATH PARAMETERS:
+Then choose "manage" and use the delete button at the top to remove.
+Paths cannot be deleted while they are being used by an Endpoint.

-CONFIGURING EMULATION CONDITIONS
+6 PATH PARAMETERS: CONFIGURING EMULATION CONDITIONS